 So there we have a solid foundation in to the world of credit card churning!
 Next in the series we will discuss topics such as the ins and outs of your credit score, how to get started in credit card churning, winning strategies for managing this hobby, how to track once you have multiple cards, etc.

 In the meantime, I would love to hear from you!
 Is credit card churning something you are already doing, or would like to consider in the future?
-Let me know!
-You can comment below, or find me on my Facebook, Instagram, or Twitter accounts.
+Let me know…comment below!

 Happy traveling 🙂